rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>This setting causes the UPC rules specified in the UPC EAN parameters to be used when reporting composite decode data.</p>
+This setting causes the UPC rules specified in the UPC EAN parameters to be used when reporting composite decode data.
 ####Access